nickyiliwang0000/h/applied-javascript/class-based-programming.md

 Class extends are an awesome way to build upon objects that already exist, and this will be particularly useful when we start working with React!

 Let's do this as a group, and then you'll try it on your own:
-* Think of something that could act as a good class (e.g. vehicle,)
+* Think of of a category of things (e.g. vehicle, pet, book, etc.) to make a class.
-* Think of some properties that class might have (e.g. wheels, color, doors, drive, seats)
+* Think of some specific properties that class might have (e.g. wheels, color, doors, number of pages, fur length, etc.)
 * Create some objects that inherit from that class using the `new` keyword
 * Mess around with those objects independently of one another and see what happens!